Anabela Sousa Rodrigues

-Anabela de Jesus Sousa Rodrigues (born 9 October 1972) is a politician and psychologist.
-From 2019 to 2024, she was a member of the Assembly of the Republic of Portugal.
+Anabela de Jesus Sousa Rodrigues (/pt-PT/; born 9 October 1972) is a Portuguese politician and psychologist.
+From 2019 to 2024, she was a member of the Assembly of the Republic of Portugal, representing the Viana do Castelo.
+From 2013 to 2021, she was a member of the city council of Valença in the district of Viana do Castelo in Portugal.

 Biography

 Anabela Sousa Rodrigues was born on 9 October 1972.
-She has a master's degree in psychology and works as a psychologist.
+She gradated from the Faculty of Psychology and Education Science of the University of Porto with a master's degree in psychology, and has worked as a psychologist.